Syed-Niaz/Bellabeat-Capstone-Project/README.md

 ```
 - **Removing some unnessary columns**

 Columns that are not required for the analysis and doesn't add any real value to the data analysis process will be removed.
-In daily_activity df 'totalDistance' and 'tranckerdistance' seems to have the same data.
-The two columns 'loggedactivitiesdistance' and 'sedentaryactivedistance' will also be removed.
+- In daily_activity df 'totalDistance' and 'tranckerdistance' seems to have the same data.
+- The two columns 'loggedactivitiesdistance' and 'sedentaryactivedistance' will also be removed.

 ```
 daily_activity.drop(columns='trackerdistance', inplace= True)

-#Drop 'LoggedActivitiesDistance' column from daily_activity dataframe

 daily_activity.drop(columns='loggedactivitiesdistance', inplace = True)

-#'SedentaryActiveDistance' column doesn't add any value and is pretty much useless so it will be remove it

 daily_activity.drop(columns='sedentaryactivedistance', inplace = True)
 ```